 During a Threat Check engagement, we would also interview technologists to get a sense of the organization’s security posture.
 We consistently found that organizations had not updated their security policies to reflect the current threat landscape.
 For example, we often found systems that failed to enforce modern password complexity standards.
 Organizations should regularly review the policies they have in place and update them as necessary to ensure they are consistent with the latest security best practices.

 4. Use of Anonymous VPN Services

 We found a rapid increase in the use of anonymized VPN services from endpoints in our customer organizations.
 While some of this traffic is simply employees trying to bypass content filtering, other anonymized traffic could be indicative of malware command-and-control mechanisms.
 Organizations should implement controls that can analyze and block the use of these services to ensure their systems and data are fully protected from compromise.

 5. Unused Security Features in Email Platforms

-Finally, we see that organizations aren’t using all of the security features included in their email platforms.
-For example, they often accept default settings that allow the download of email content to any authenticated mobile device, rather than restricting this access to devices covered by the organization’s mobile device management platform.
+Finally, we saw that organizations aren’t using all of the security features included in their email platforms.
+For example, they often accepted default settings that allowed the download of email content to any authenticated mobile device, rather than restricting this access to devices covered by the organization’s mobile device management platform.
 We recommend that organizations carefully review the security settings of their email services, as well as any other cloud-based software platforms they use.
 Additional email security controls should also be considered to provide a greater depth in securing the accounts of frontline personnel.